The-MAS-Network/TheSolution/README.md

 * Upload the code and steps 1-3 to our GitHub repository:  (https://github.com/The-MAS-Network/TheSolution).

 **Note:**
-_Contact development@themasnetwork.com   for clarifications.
+_Winning codes will be made open source on The MAS Network's GitHub for future developers to build on top of.
-Submissions to [formlinkexample.com] by the deadline.
+Contact development@themasnetwork.com   for clarifications.
-Winning codes will be made open source on The MAS Network's GitHub for future developers to build on top of._
+Submissions to [formlinkexample.com] by the deadline._

 **Timeline:**